Flag of Prince Edward Island: Description

+Design variations

 Symbolism

 The colours and symbols of the flag carry cultural, political, and regional meanings.
 According to vexillologist Whitney Smith, the gold lion in the upper part of the flag – corresponding to the one on the Royal Arms of England – alludes to the English heritage of the early colonists to Prince Edward Island.
 It also evokes the coat of arms of Prince Edward, Duke of Kent and Strathearn, who is the namesake of the island.
 The large oak tree on the right symbolizes England, while the three oak saplings on the left epitomize the three counties that constitute the province (namely Kings County, Queens County, and Prince County).
 The green island on which these trees are planted on represents Prince Edward Island and Great Britain, which are both islands.
 Taken altogether, the trees tie in with the province's motto of Parva sub ingenti ("the small under the protection of the great", from the second book of the Georgics by Virgil).
 The island was historically a small colony of the British Empire, as well as the smallest Canadian province by area.
 The three oak saplings are therefore interpreted in Complete Flags of the World by DK as the "descendants" of the British oak tree and are guarded by the British lion.

 The oak tree on Prince Edward Island's coat of arms (and by extension, its flag) is surmised to be Quercus rubra (red oak).
 This was adopted as the provincial tree in 1987.
 However, it has not been officially identified as such with regard to the arms.